Operation MacArthur: June

-In June, Peers had given expression to MACV policy by ordering that all I Field Force operations be given a Vietnamese name as well as an English name to emphasize the importance of combined activities.
+In June, Peers had given expression to MACV policy by ordering that all I FFV operations be given a Vietnamese name as well as an English name to emphasize the importance of combined activities.
 Thus, Operation MacArthur became Operation Binh Tay–MacArthur.

 On 3 June between 20:45 and 22:25 a unit of the 1st Brigade in a night defensive position was hit by mortar and small arms fire resulting in three U.S. killed.
 On 4 June a convoy on Highway 14 to Đắk Tô was ambushed, the ARVN 3rd Armored Cavalry Regiment supported by helicopter gunships drove off the attackers killing 13 PAVN and capturing 31 individual weapons; U.S. losses were one killed.
 At 13:05 the convoy was attacked again 4 mi north-northwest of Kontum and Division units reinforced forcing the PAVN to withdraw leaving 41 dead; U.S. losses were one killed.
 On 7 June during a firefight near Kontum Private first class Phill G. McDonald would be killed while evacuating wounded soldiers, actions for which he was posthumously awarded the Medal of Honor.
 On 13 June a Division unit in a night defensive position 28 mi north-northwest of Đắk Tô was attacked resulting in 14 PAVN/VC killed.

 Cumulative operational results to the end of June were 4,944 PAVN/VC killed and 1,101 individual and 147 crew-served weapons captured.
 U.S. losses were 728 killed.